albatrossflavour/puppet_os_patching/README.md

 }
 ```

-This shows there are no updates which can be applied to this server and the server doesn't need a reboot or any application restarts.
+This shows there are no updates that can be applied to this server and the server doesn't need a reboot or any application restarts.
 When there are updates to add, you will see similar to this:

 ```yaml
 # facter -p os_patching